Cancer Treatment in Kansas and Missouri

 Radiation therapy, chemotherapy, non-chemotherapy agents, and surgery are the main cancer treatment modalities.
 Central Care Cancer Center has a team approach that promotes a closer relationship between the patients, the referring physician and the cancer specialists (Radiation Oncologist and Medical Oncologist).
-With this essential team communication, the patient can be assured of receiving the most comprehensive, customized treatment.
+With this essential team communication, the patient can be assured of receiving the most comprehensive, customized cancer treatment in Kansas and Missouri.

 Central Care Cancer Center works with a number of other healthcare professionals while you are undergoing your treatment to provide comprehensive support services.
 These specialists ensure that all of your physical, psychological, and financial needs are met during your treatment.